Durjoy1971/Durjoy1971/README.md

 - 🌱 I’m currently learning **HTML + CSS && GIT + GITHUB --> JS**

-- 👨‍💻 All of my projects are available at [will update soon](will update soon)
+- 👨‍💻 All of my projects are available at [On Work]

 - 📫 How to reach me **durjoybarua1971@gmail.com**

-- 📄 Know about my experiences [https://tinyurl.com/resume-durjoy1971](https://tinyurl.com/resume-durjoy1971)
+- 📄 Know about my experiences [Here](https://tinyurl.com/resume-durjoy1971)

 <h3 align="left">Connect with me:</h3>
 <p align="left">